slawomir-pryczek/HSServer/README.md

 cd ./go-worker/bin
 started=\`date +%Y%m%d@%H:%M\`; for i in {1..999999}; do ./go-worker 1>/dev/null 2>"error-$started-$i.log.txt"; sleep 10; done;</pre>

+If everything went ok you should be able to see server's status page: http://127.0.0.1:7778/?action=server-status

 Configuration
 -----------------
 Configuration needs to be stored in conf.json in the binary directory.
 By default, the server will listen on localhost.
 Connections can be made using built-in protocol on TCP and UDP port 7777, and also HTTP on port 7778.